euphorie/osha.oira/prototype/_tool/private-security-eu/2014-02-26-risks-related-to-violence-and-aggression-are-prevented.md

                   Check that the anti-fall fittings and protective measures are present and in good condition."
 ---
+**Violence/aggression against private security guards** may come in many guises:

+  * verbal violence: insults, threats
+  * physical violence: being struck or being injured
+  * by weapons or by giving the impression of being armed
+  * ...

-Violence/aggression against private security guardsmay come in many guises:verbal violence: insults, threatsphysical violence: being struck or being injuredby weapons or by giving the impression of being armed...These acts of violence may causephysical injuriesbut have also a negative effect on private security guards'psychologicalhealth (such as feelings of fear and post-traumatic stress).
-Private security guards, beingwitnessto a violent act, may as well suffer from psychological trauma.Security jobs that involvecontact with the public(e.g. surveillance in shopping centres or areas with a high through-flow of people such as railway and metro stations, detection of shoplifting) are more exposed to physical violence.Check the following issues(in agreement with the client if and when necessary)All existing security measures should be considered (coded doors, bolting entries, cameras,...).Quick communication should be possible if a problem arises (telephone, radio, alarm buttons, etc.).The number of lone working private security guards should be kept to a minimum and, if this proves impossible, it should be ensured that the worker has a means of constant contact with the private security company.Staff should be trained in handling conflict situations.Post-incident care should be provided.
+These acts of violence may cause **physical injuries** but have also a negative effect on private security guards' **psychological** health (such as feelings of fear and post-traumatic stress).
+Private security guards, being **witness** to a violent act, may as well suffer from psychological trauma.

+Security jobs that involve **contact with the public** (e.g. surveillance in shopping centres or areas with a high through-flow of people such as railway and metro stations, detection of shoplifting) are more exposed to physical violence.

+**Check the following issues **(in agreement with the client if and when necessary)

+  * All existing security measures should be considered (coded doors, bolting entries, cameras,...).
+  * Quick communication should be possible if a problem arises (telephone, radio, alarm buttons, etc.).
+  * The number of lone working private security guards should be kept to a minimum and, if this proves impossible, it should be ensured that the worker has a means of constant contact with the private security company.
+  * Staff should be trained in handling conflict situations.
+  * Post-incident care should be provided.